maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_12.png)

 The distribution looks quite similar in both cases.
+We do not expect the duration of the song to be an important feature.

 ## Same model, better data